Ocado Group plc – Annual report – 3 December 2023

 Identification of performance obligations

-Solutions contracts are allocated to one of the two Solutions segments based on geography.
-The approach taken to evaluate the accounting treatment of a contract is the same for both segments, with each contract being considered on a case-by-case basis.
-A typical Ocado Solutions contract has a single performance obligation: “to enable the client to access the OSP end-to-end online grocery platform from the go-live date, with an agreed physical capacity, from a CFC for example, for the use of its retail brands”.
+Each contract is considered on a case-by-case basis.
+A typical Ocado Solutions contract has a single performance obligation: “to enable the client to access the Ocado Smart Platform (“OSP”) end-to-end online grocery platform from the go-live date, with an agreed physical capacity, from a CFC for example, for the use of its retail brands”.
 The ability to derive independent benefit is a key determinant.
-For example, there are several critical contractual milestones which occur before the service is operational, such as the design of the CFC for the customer or preparation of the OSP.
-However, Management has concluded that the customer is not able to derive any benefit from these individual elements until the service is operational and they are able to fulfil an order.
+For example, there are several critical contractual milestones that occur before the service is operational, such as the design of the CFC for the customer or preparation of the OSP.
+However, management has concluded that the customer is not able to derive any benefit from these individual elements until the service is operational and they are able to fulfil an order.
 Depending on the individual customer, fulfilment of an order may include the delivery of goods to the final consumer, and this would make up part of the obligation.

 Consequently, designing the CFC or building the customer OSP is not a separate performance obligation and no revenue can be assigned to satisfying these aspects of the contract.
-Some contracts, however, have multiple components, for example, the addition of Store Pick services or additional CFCs, which lead to additional distinct performance obligations.
-In these situations, Management uses its judgement to determine whether there are separable performance obligations from which the customer is able to benefit independently.
+Some contracts, however, have multiple components, for example the addition of in-store fulfilment (“ISF”) services or additional CFCs, which lead to additional distinct performance obligations.
+In these situations, management uses its judgement to determine whether there are separable performance obligations from which the customer is able to benefit independently.

 Determining transaction prices